Sprague-Grundy values and complexity for LCTR

+For some simple families we present the corresponding values in \cref{tab:tree-parm}.
 The first two rows of \cref{tab:tree-parm} show the tightness of \cref{lem:minleaves}, i.e. they describe the asymptotically smallest number of nodes and leaves that the game tree of LCTR, or \King{}, may have.
 We believe that the number of leaves attained by the above lemma attains the maximal value whenever $r=c$, which leads to the following conjecture.

 \begin{conjecture} The number of nodes in the game tree of any game of \King{} and LCTR on a partition of size $n^2$ is maximized in the partition $\rectangle_{n, n}$, i.e. the square partition. \end{conjecture}